Best Buds Garden Trail: Central PA

 You are sure to become one with nature exploring Central Pennsylvania’s rich green valleys and tree-sheltered streams, each destination an unforgettable outdoor experience!

 Start your Garden Trail Adventures with a trip to Hershey Gardens.
-What started as simple rose garden has bloomed into 23-acres of floral splendor, complete with a hands-on Children’s Garden, Conservatory, Butterfly Atrium, and even a Bug Zone featuring fascinating insects from around the world.
+What started as simple rose garden has bloomed into 23-acres of floral splendor, complete with a hands-on Children’s Garden, Conservatory, Butterfly Atrium, and even a Zoology Zone featuring fascinating reptiles, insects and more from around the world.
 What better way to spend a warm summer day than strolling through the many gardens surrounded by gorgeous flowers and others of nature’s wonders!

 Worthy detour: There’s a definite connection between gardens and Troëgs Brewery (only a mile away from Hershey Gardens) since the brewery’s founders and owners “really do dig getting into the fields and tasting the ingredients” used in crafting their award-winning beer.
 With two brewhouses – one for daily production and the other, smaller one with its pilot brew system to R&D new beer concepts, visit on Thursdays to try their latest and greatest small-batch, draft only “Scratch Beer.”
 Be sure to stop by the Snack Bar where their locally sourced food selections are as original and interesting as their craft beer!